Read time 4 minutes

 Conclusion

-Though the Exchange database has a default location, it can be moved to another partition or drive.
-The Move-DatabasePath cmdlet in the Exchange Management Shell would be best for this.
-Also, you can use the ‘Move to a different location’ option in the Exchange admin center.
-If you have a professional Exchange EDB file converter tool, you can move EDB files or Exchange data from a healthy or corrupt EDB to a different Exchange Server.
+The Move-DatabasePath cmdlet in the Exchange Management Shell would be the best to perform Exchange move mailbox to another database PowerShell.
+You can also use the ‘Move to a different location’ option in the Exchange admin center.
+However, with a professional Exchange EDB file converter tool like Kernel for Exchange Server Recovery, you can move EDB files or Exchange data from a healthy or corrupt EDB to a different Exchange Server.